openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The binding has been tested with the AV Media Server and AV Media Renderer from Intel Developer Tools for UPnP Technology, available [here](https://www.meshcommander.com/upnptools).
 A second test set included a [TVersity Media Server](http://tversity.com/).
-It complies with part of the UPnP AV Media standard, but has not be certified to cover the full specification.
+It complies with part of the UPnP AV Media standard, but has not been verified to comply with the full specification.
-Tests have focused on the playback of audio, but if the server and renderer support it, other media types could play as well.
+Tests have focused on the playback of audio, but if the server and renderer support it, other media types should play as well.

 ## Discovery